HeiderJeffer/Research-Methods/README.md

 # Theme: Third World Developing Countries (Industry 4.0)

-# How we use Industry 4.0 in third world developing countries (e.g. Iraq)

-# Question:
+# Possible RQ:

-1. How do we use Industry 4.0 in third world countries (e.g Iraq)?
+1.  **RQ1:** How is Industry 4.0 changing the manufacturing landscape in third world developing countries?

+2.  **RQ2:** What is the effect of Industry 4.0 on the environment in developing countries?

+3.  **RQ3:** How will Industry 4.0 affect the use of natural resources in developing countries?

+4.  **RQ4:** What policies can help third world developing countries take advantage of Industry 4.0?

+5.  **RQ5:** What are the challenges faced by third world developing countries in implementing Industry 4.0?

 ## Keywords:

-- Third World Countries

-- Cyber Physical Systems

-- Indstrial Technology

-- Manfucturing

-- Industry 4.0
+developing countries, Industry 4.0, natural resources, policy, challanges

 # Inclusion/Exclusion: